Help Keep Vessel Waste Out Of Florida's Waterways

 mobile pumpout station in use; marina attendant helps boater pumpout boat in channel

 Florida has over 1,350 miles of coastline and the highest level of recreational boating in the nation.
 With a mild climate, diverse ecosystems, and abundant marine life, it’s no wonder why boating is on the rise in Florida.
-However, increased outdoor activity means the potential for increased pollution, which can negatively impact water quality and human health.

 Given the large number of boats operating in the state, even a small amount of sewage from a fraction of the boats can be harmful.
 Boat sewage is highly concentrated—with up to 40 times as many nutrients as raw municipal sewage.
 Even when treated through a type I or type II Marine Sanitation Devise (MSD), those devises are required only to reduce bacteria and solids—not nutrients—which can contribute to harmful algal blooms.